khangtran85/8-Week-SQL-Challenge/README.md

 FROM campaign_conversion_rate_by_impression_tb;
 ```
 ### Key Learnings from Clique Bait Case Study
+Learned how to structure query results in a vertical format, where the output table becomes longer rather than wider.
+This was achieved using UNION ALL instead of multiple JOIN statements, making it easier to compare similar metrics across rows.
 ## Week 7: Balanced Tree Clothing Co.
 ### Introduction
 ### Dataset